 If a referee is not responding to your reference request and the deadline is approaching, you should seek a new referee.
 In such cases, you should advise the Admissions Office at firstname.lastname@example.org of your challenges and seek advice on going forward with your application.

 A mature applicant for whom it is not practical to submit an academic reference that would add value to their application, can request an academic exception for the academic reference requirement.
 Applicants seeking this exception must obtain permission from the Admissions Office to do so.
-Such an applicant must satisfy the criteria below:
+Such an applicant must satisfy both of the criteria below:

 Non-academic references submitted on behalf of applicants who have not been approved for academic exceptions by the Admissions Office will not be accepted and the application will be closed.